Harrysdad2/Harrysdad2.github.io/_posts/2009-2-2-Deco Panel.md

 ---
 layout: post
-title: Art Nouveau Inspired Serpent
+title: Art Deco Inspired Panel
 ---

 My sister and her husband were both 60 within a month of each other in autumn 2021 so I decided to make them a panel as a gift.
 I knew that they wanted a panel that could stand on a base on a window sill.
 Knowing their likes, I decided to use influences from Clarice Cliffe and from the windows at [Blackwell House](https://lakelandarts.org.uk/blackwell/the-experience/){:target="_blank"} in Windermere, Cumbria.